-Existing 2020 and Proposed 2020 trips to census blocks were estimated using information provided by IndyGo Service Planning to present the number of weekly trips in a non-holiday transit week.
-Previous equity analyses may have used GTFS data exported from HASTUS scheduling software by IndyGo.
+Existing 2021 and Proposed 2021 trips to census blocks were estimated using GTFS data exported from HASTUS scheduling software by IndyGo.
 For each route, weekday trips were multiplied by 5 and Saturday and/or Sunday services were added to obtain a weekly total.
 Those trips were then multiplied by the number of designated blocks they passed.